 The other social insurance schemes to which you should subscribe

-The occupational benefit plan (second pillar) complements the AVS/AI/PC (first pillar).
+The occupational benefit plan (second pillar) complements the OASI/DI/IC (first pillar).
 The two combined should allow retired persons to maintain, in large measure, their previous standard of living.
-By adding together the two sets of benefits the objective is to achieve approximately 60% of the last salary.
+By adding together, the two sets of benefits, the objective is to achieve approximately 60 per cent of the last salary.

-The LPP is obligatory for all salaried persons already subject to AVS, who receive an annual salary of at least CHF 21'330 (2019).
+The LOB is obligatory for all salaried persons already subject to OASI who receive an annual salary of at least CHF 21,330 (2019).

-The obligation to take out the insurance begins at the onset of employment, no earlier than at 17 years of age.
+The obligation to take out the insurance begins at the onset of employment but no earlier than 17 years of age.
 At first, the contributions cover only the risks of death and disability.
 After reaching 25 years of age, the insured person also contributes to a pension scheme.
 Certain groups of persons are not subject to the compulsory system.

 The payment of compulsory occupational accident and health insurance premiums is the employer’s responsibility, whereas the payment of compulsory personal accident insurance premiums is the employee’s responsibility.
 Once the employee’s share has been deducted from his/her salary, the employer then tops up with his/own share and pays the whole premium.
 The premiums vary depending on the insured person’s salary and the type of company.